Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 40,536

-Used primarily for rugby union in winter and cricket in summer, Eden Park will host the opening match of the tournament between co-hosts New Zealand and Norway.
+Used primarily for rugby union in winter and cricket in summer, Eden Park hosted the opening match of the tournament between co-hosts New Zealand and Norway.

 Brisbane Stadium, Brisbane